Pause While I Snap This Photo

 Do you see yourself progressing through various stages—obsessing over imagery you have presented accurately online.
 Andrea Letamendi, a doctor of psychology at UCLA, suggests limiting access to sites, especially those that are more likely to present negative feedback.

 If you are snapping and posting daily selfies and want to stay A Bit More Healthy, pump the brakes on the newest Apple trademarked craze, slofie—slow-motion selfie.
 It is not likely to gain as much traction as selfies.
 It is a feature limited to iPhone 11 and higher.
-Additionally, post-production edits are not as easy as they are with still images.
-So keep photography in its place.
+Post-production edits are not as easy as they are with still images.
+Before your selfies go to your head, keep photography in its place.
 Document milestones in your life, not rhinestones throughout your day.

 - Obsessive Selfie-Taking.
 2018, psychologytoday.com